The package NAMESPACE is one of the most confusing parts

 @useDynLib

-imports all compiled functions.@useDynLib package routinea routineb
+@useDynLib packageimports all compiled functions.@useDynLib package routinea routinebimports selected compiled functions.Any

-will be inserted as is into the the NAMESPACE, e.g.useDynLib(mypackage, .registration = TRUE)
+@useDynLibspecification containing a comma, e.g.@useDynLib mypackage, .registration = TRUEwill be inserted as is into the the NAMESPACE, e.g.useDynLib(mypackage, .registration = TRUE)